markomoev/Coinwise/README.md

 - More robust validation and error handling
 - Improved charts and filtering
 - Tests and accessibility improvements

+## Release: Alpha v1.2 — Chart Improvements & Bug Fixes

+This release focuses on refining the dashboard charts for better usability and fixing a critical bug in the transfer functionality.

+What's new
+- **Monthly Chart View**: All dashboard charts (Account Trend, Income vs Expense, Breakdown) now default to showing data for the current month only, providing a more relevant day-to-day view.
+- **Transfer Fix**: Resolved an issue where the transfer popup would reload the page immediately upon submission, failing to save the transaction.

+How to test
+1. **Charts**: Check the dashboard charts and verify they only display data points for the current month.
+2. **Transfers**: Try making a transfer to savings.
+The popup should close normally, and the transaction should appear in the list without a page reload.

 ## Release: Alpha v1.1 — Pocket Money Card & Transaction Modify Button